SegundamanoMX/octopress/source/_posts/2015-12-16-go-cd-tool-use-at-smmx.markdown

 For batch, we had the following stages, as seen in the image below: build, create_rpm, push_to_pkg_repo_qa, deploy_qa, push_to_pkg_repo_prod and deploy_prod.
 ![Batch](/images/batch.png)

-The remaining components (Search, API, UI) also had its individual pipelines but were combined from the initial QA instalation onwards.
+The remaining components (Search, API, UI) also had its individual pipelines but were combined from the initial QA installation onwards.
 At a high level view in the image below, you can see the flow of these three components and how the three pipelines do a fan in during the deploy to QA.
 This gives you a general idea on the flow needed for each component and its dependencies (how they can affect each other).
 ![Full Solution](/images/shopsfullpipelines.png)